 The program is flexible and allows students to choose related courses to contribute to a particular area of focus, or choose a wider range of courses that reflect diverse interests.

-Students enrolled in the Master of Pharmaceutical Medicine may exit early at the Graduate Diploma in Pharmaceutical Medicine (program 5371) or the Graduate Certificate in Pharmaceutical Medicine (program 7370) if they meet the requirements of these degrees.
+Students enrolled in the Master of Pharmaceutical Medicine (program code 9370) may exit early at the Graduate Diploma in Pharmaceutical Medicine (program code 5371) or the Graduate Certificate in Pharmaceutical Medicine (program code 7370) if they meet the requirements of these degrees.